 If you want to do animal protection work, you should start by taking a personal inventory of your skills.
 Everybody is great at something.
 And whatever your particular talents, you can usually find an opportunity to plug a hole in the movement and make a unique contribution.

-So why not take thirty minutes to reflect on and write down all the things you’re good at, or could be good at given sufficient practice or training?
+So why not take thirty minutes to reflect on and write down all the things you’re good at, or things you could be good at given sufficient practice or training?
 Some of these things may be what you studied in school, while others may be inborn qualities.
 Maybe you have fantastic organizational skills, or perhaps you’re a social butterfly who is great at making people feel appreciated.
-Talents like those—however intangible they may seem—can always be put to great use.
+Your specific talents—even if they seem intangible—can often be put to great use.

-Once you’ve written down your main abilities, you’ll be much better equipped to decide how to get involved in animal advocacy.
-I assure you that if you reflect adequately on your skills and talents, you’ll find a way to apply them to something the animal protection movement desperately needs.
+Writing down your main abilities can provide powerful insights into how, exactly, to get involved in animal advocacy.
+By reflecting carefully on your skills and talents, you’ll find a way to apply them to something the animal protection movement desperately needs.

 As you identify the things you’re best at, look around in the animal protection movement and try to find people with similar abilities who are doing impressive work.
 Most well-established activists would be delighted to mentor a newcomer to the movement, and there’s a great deal they have to teach.
 The things that Henry Spira taught me in the five years before his death dramatically enhanced my abilities to protect animals.
 Given how easy it is to find a mentor and how much you have to gain, I can’t imagine not making the effort to reach out to established activists.